 Oh, yeah, absolutely.
 And the amount of times I’d have brain scans, you know, the doctors always check Don’t worry, there’s still something left in there.
 There’s a big black hole.
 But apart from that,

-And we’ll went through that at the moment, which continue with the interview.
+And we’ll go through that at the moment, which continues with the interview.
 So tell me a little bit about, you’re a gymnast you used to go and you know, swing around on high stuff and all that kind of thing.
 Is that what it was?

 That’s my difficult time.